jschnab/systems_design/pastebin/README.md

 between frequent and infrequent access), but an additional $5,850 of monitoring costs.
 Compressing data, for example using the
-[zlib module](https://docs.python.org/3/library/zlib.html) of the standard Python library, would lower data transfer time and storage volume at the expense of more work done by the application.
-Assuming a compression ratio of 3 for text, we could lower storage costs down to $1,800 per year, for a total S3 cost of $5,100 per year.
+[zlib module](https://docs.python.org/3/library/zlib.html) of the standard Python library, lowers data transfer time and storage volume at the expense of more work done by the application.
+Assuming a compression ratio of 3 for text, we could lower storage costs down to $1,800 per year, for a total S3 cost of
+$5,100 per year.

 ### 6.4.
 Caching

-#### 6.4.1.
-Engine and configuration

 The largest part of data sent by the web application is made of texts stored in object storage.
 We need an in-memory cache that supports high availability.